T3gu1a/D-algebraic-functions/README.md

 [1] D-algebraic functions.
 Rida Ait El Manssour, Anna-Laura Sattelberger, Bertrand Teguia Tabuguia. https://arxiv.org/abs/2301.02512.

-[2] Dynamical systems for D-algebraic functions arithmetic.
+[2] Arithmetic of multivariate D-algebraic functions.
 Bertrand Teguia Tabuguia... (link to come)

 [3] Operations for D-algebraic functions.
 Bertrand Teguia Tabuguia. (link to come) : some features using different strategies than those in [1] and [2] will be described here.